 |

-the steps taken by the Company for utiiising aiternate sources of energy;
+steps taken by the Company for utilising alternate sources of energy;

 |

-The Company has installed windmills with a capacity of 36.80 MW.
-The Company also has a photo-voitaic soiar power generating faciiity with an instaiied capacity of 15 MW.
-The Company uses eiectricity generated from renewabie sources for captive power consumption.
+Company has installed windmills with a capacity of 36.80 MW.
+The Company also has a photo-voltaic solar power generating facility with an installed capacity of 15 MW.
+The Company uses electricity generated from renewable sources for captive power consumption.

 |